jules2689/trudeau/docs/2020-04-21/q_a.md

-**THANK YOU, PRIME MINISTER.WE'LL GO TO THE PHONE LINES FOR QUESTIONS.ONE QUESTION AND ONE FOLLOW-UP.OVER TO YOU, OPERATOR.OPERATOR**:
+**THANK YOU, PRIME MINISTER.
+WE'LL GO TO THE PHONE LINES FOR QUESTIONS.
+ONE QUESTION AND ONE FOLLOW-UP.
+OVER TO YOU, OPERATOR.
+OPERATOR**:

 Thank you.
 Merci.
-First question, Kristy kirkup, the "globe and mail".line.
+First question, Kristy kirkup, the "globe and mail". line.
 Open.